odinecse/tunetab/README.md

   - [x] list current users on login
   - [ ] vote count on vote
 - general
+  - [ ] save videos you like, export those in json?
   - [x] auto play next functionality for music exploration...
   - [x] add about
   - [ ] mute button